Megan Holland

 Headshot of Jenny Gaskell with a silk pink backdrop.

-Quietly and deeply radical: Jenny Gaskell’s Equalities workshop reflections
+Quietly and deeply radical: Jenny Gaskell’s Equalities Workshop reflections

 Jenny Gaskel reflects on her experience facilitating our LGBTQ+ History Month equalities workshops in February.